algorithmic-sabotage/asrg/content/docs/interventions/trapping-ai/index.md

 <div class="caption"><img src="images/Racknitz_-_The_Turk_3.jpg">Joseph Racknitz, The Mechanical Turk, 1789. <span style="color:grey">Public domain.</span></div>

-_"I don't think any development is 'only' technical.
+_“I don't think any development is 'only' technical.
 All technology is embedded in history, politics and our social imaginaries.
 It's more helpful to think in terms of technopolitics, where the technical and political dimensions are intertwined like strands of DNA.
 AI in particular is an apparatus, a configuration of concepts, investments, policies, institutions and subjectivities that act in concert to produce a certain kind of end result.
-In the case of AI, the historical currents it's channelling include eugenics and white supremacy." — Dan McQuillan, 2025[^1]_
+In the case of AI, the historical currents it's channelling include eugenics and white supremacy.” — Dan McQuillan, 2025[^1]_

 ## Context

 This guide provides a comprehensive analysis of implementing a data poisoning mechanism within static websites hosted on _GitHub Pages_ and generated using [Hugo](https://gohugo.io/), a static site generator.
-Specifically, we describe its application to our website.
-The approach employs [Quixotic](https://marcusb.org/hacks/quixotic.html), which operates through a simple Markov Chain-based text generator, to feed deceptive data to bots and large language model (LLM) crawlers that disregard `robots.txt` directives.
+Specifically, we describe its application to our own website.
+The approach employs [Quixotic](https://marcusb.org/hacks/quixotic.html)—a program designed to feed fake content to bots and large language model (LLM) scrapers that ignore `robots.txt`—which operates by way of a simple Markov Chain text generator.

 This process statically generates incoherent data by systematically modifying the website’s original content.
-Approximately 20% of the words are substituted with contextually incongruous replacements.
+Approximately 30% of the words are substituted with contextually incongruous replacements.
 These semantic perturbations intentionally diminish the coherence and interpretability of the text, obfuscating the underlying information.
 To ensure persistent and adaptive interference, the data regenerates periodically, incorporating randomized variations with each website build.

-Through the strategic embedding of subtle yet cumulative distortions within training datasets, this method aims to incrementally erode model integrity, thereby contributing—albeit to a limited extent—to its progressive destabilization.
-It is important to note that this implementation is grounded in the methodological framework outlined by [Bastian Greshake Tzovaras](https://tzovar.as/about/) and is comprehensively documented in the following resource: https://tzovar.as/algorithmic-sabotage-ssg/.
+Through the strategic embedding of subtle yet cumulative distortions within training datasets, this approach aims to incrementally erode model integrity, thereby contributing—albeit to a limited extent—to its progressive destabilization.
+It is important to note that this implementation is grounded in the methodological framework outlined by _Bastian Greshake Tzovaras_ and is comprehensively documented in the following resources: [here](https://tzovar.as/algorithmic-sabotage-ssg/) and [here](https://tzovar.as/algorithmic-sabotage-ii/).

 ### Implementation

-To automate the building and deployment of your site to _GitHub Pages_, you must configure a workflow using _GitHub Actions_.
-In your local repository, create a new folder named `.github/workflows` and either add a new or update the existing `hugo.yaml` file with the following contents:
+To automate the build and deployment process of a static website on _GitHub Pages_, it is necessary to configure a workflow using _GitHub Actions_.
+Within the local repository, a `.github/workflows` directory should be created, and a `hugo.yaml` file—either newly added or updated—should include the following contents:

 ```yaml
 # Sample workflow for building and deploying a Hugo site to GitHub Pages